flectra-hq/documentation-user/accounting/others/analytic/purchases_expenses.rst

 Book the expense
 ----------------

-Enter the Expense module, click on :menuselection:`My expenses --> Expenses to Submit --> Create`.
+Enter the Expense module, click on :menuselection:`My expenses --> Create`.
 Select the Train ticket product and link it to the analytical account discussed above.